How to Solve Your Business's Reporting Challenges, Part Two

 What Kind of Data Can You Use for Your Rental Reports?

 There are several elements you should consider when talking about your rental data.

 - Location: Where is your data located?
-More than likely you have a rental system that collects a lot of the operational data that you need, but there may be other systems that you use for HR, payroll or sales that also store critical information.
-If your company is like most, you probably have a lot of data sitting Excel spreadsheets or possibly even some that is collected manually.
+More than likely you have rental software that already collects operational data for you, but there may be other systems that you use for HR, payroll, or sales.
+(Or, if your company is like most, you may even have data sitting in Excel spreadsheets that you're putting together manually.)
 Are these systems on-premise or are they in the cloud?
-Understanding the diverse locations of where your data is stored can help you decide how to combine these sources to get the reports you want.
+Can you download the data yourself or do you need to contact the vendor for an export?
+Understanding where your data is stored can help you decide how to combine these sources to get the reports you want.

-- Technology: Most systems today store data in a database system of some type.
-A key to here is to understand what that database technology is and how you can access the data.
-Are you required to build the reports inside of the particular tool or can you access the system to run queries or create reports directly over the database structure itself?
-Does it requires additional tools to access the data or have those tools built in?
+- Technology: Most software stores data in a database system.
+A key here is to understand what that database technology is and how you can access the data.
+Are you required to build the reports inside of the particular tool?
+Can you access the system to run queries or create reports directly over the database structure itself?
+Do you need additional tools to access the data or do your applications have those tools built in?

-- Type: Once you have an understanding of the technology, this will help determine what type of data you have available.
-If you have an operational system it’s most likely transactional in nature, recorded by date and time.
+- Type: Once you understand the technology, you can determine what type of data you have available.
+If you have an operational system, your data is most likely transactional in nature, recorded by date and time.
 However, some systems may store the data in a pre-summarized fashion for internal reports or to improve operational performance.
-Those types of files may help you immensely when it comes to building reports, but if that is the only way it’s stored it may not break down to the level of detail you need.
+Those types of files may help you immensely when it comes to building reports, but if that is the only way it’s stored, it may not break down to the level of detail you need.

 Written by Chris Kennedy, an InTempo Project Manager and reporting expert.